 - 2 tbsp butter

-- 1 large head cauliflower, chopped in bite-sized pieces
+- 1 large head cauliflower chopped into bite-sized pieces

 - 4 cups chicken or vegetable stock